Matt Holmes

 The longest conversation Matt and I had was about pricing.
 Not one conversation.
 A two-year argument stretched across dozens of calls.
 I challenged him on the original course.
 On the group coaching.
 On the new AI tool he was building for authors.

 The pivotal moment was a small one.
-We were talking about a higher price point for the AI tool, and Matt started to say, “But if I’m going that high then I think…”
+We were talking about a higher price for the AI tool, and Matt started to say, “But if I’m going that high then I think…”

 I stopped him.